afadesigns/zshellcheck/README.md

 ## Contributing

 We welcome contributions!
 Whether it's adding new Katas, improving the parser, or fixing bugs, your help is appreciated.
 For detailed instructions, please see [CONTRIBUTING.md](CONTRIBUTING.md).

+See our [Governance Model](GOVERNANCE.md) for information on how this project is managed.

 ## License